dylanisonline/cyber-homelab/README.md

 ---
 These are going to be the main features that this lab will include.
 The components were picked based on industry standards and principals.

-1. Attacking machine (Kali Linux)
-2. Software Firewall (Pfsense)
-3. Intrusion Detection System (Suricata)
-4. Security Information and Event Management Tool (Splunk)
-5. Vulnerable Linux Server (Metasploitable)
-6. Domain Controller (Windows Active Directory Server)
-7. VMware Workstation Pro 17 (Virtualization Environment)
+1. VMware Workstation Pro (Virtualization Solution)
+2. Pfsense (Firewall and Routing solution)
+3. Security Onion (IDS / IPS solution)
+4. Metasploitable (Deliberately vulnerable server)
+5. Kali Linux (Threat Actor)

 <br>

 ### Steps
 ---
 1. [Setup Images and Machines](Step1.md)
-2. Configuring opnsense firewall interfaces
+2. Configuring Pfsense
-3. Setup Snort
+3. Setting up Security Onion
-4. Configuring Splunk Server
+4. Configuring and connecting other machines
-5. Configuring Active Directory Environment
+5. Attacking Metasploitable

 <br>